zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 <tr><td><code>speakerphone</code></td>
 <td><ul>
 <li>True:<ul>
-<li>If this API is called after a user joins a channel, the audio route of the user will be the speakerphone.</li>
+<li>If this method is called after a user joins a channel, the audio route of the user is the speakerphone.</li>
-<li>If this API is called before a user joins a channel, when the user joins a channel, the audio route of the user will be the speakerphone.</li>
+<li>If this method is called before a user joins a channel, when the user joins a channel, the audio route of the user is the speakerphone.</li>
 </ul>
 </li>
-<li>False: use the default audio route value.
-See <code>setDefaultAudioRouteToSpeakerphone</code> for details.</li>
+<li>False: Use the default audio route.
+See <code>setDefaultAudioRouteToSpeakerphone</code>.</li>
 </ul>
 </td>
 </tr>